fatemeKholousi/fatemeKholousi/README.md

 ```

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em>
- I have have self lead skills and teamwork skills. so you can count on me.
+ I have self lead skills and teamwork skills. so you can count on me.
 </em>

 ---